alastairtree/Claudedemo/docs/index.md

 # Welcome to data-sync

+WARNING: This is a demo and all code is entirely untested.
+Use at your own risk!

-Sync CSV and CDF science files into PostgreSQL database using configuration-based jobs.
-A robust CLI application built with Python 3.11+, demonstrating best practices for maintainable Python software.
+Examines and syncs CSV and CDF science files into PostgreSQL or SQLite databases in batched files using easy to edit configuration files.

 [![CI](https://github.com/yourusername/data-sync/workflows/CI/badge.svg)](https://github.com/yourusername/data-sync/actions)
 [![Python Version](https://img.shields.io/badge/python-3.11%2B-blue.svg)](https://www.python.org/downloads/)